modular-magician/terraform-provider-google-beta/website/docs/r/cloud_run_service.html.markdown

 page_title: "Google: google_cloud_run_service"
 sidebar_current: "docs-google-cloud-run-service"
 description: |-
-  **Note:** Cloud Run as a product is in beta, however the REST API is currently still an alpha.
+  TODO chrisst **Note:** Cloud Run as a product is in beta, however the REST API is currently still an alpha.
 ---

 # google\_cloud\_run\_service

-**Note:** Cloud Run as a product is in beta, however the REST API is currently still an alpha.
+TODO chrisst **Note:** Cloud Run as a product is in beta, however the REST API is currently still an alpha.
 Please use this with caution as it may change when the API moves to beta.

 Service acts as a top-level container that manages a set of Routes and